erroronline1/qualitymanagement/readme.md

 # details
 ## the documents
-the vba-macros can be customized quite easily for i tried to have all important parts split to functions to be able to enable/disable these on demand as well as using variables to customize easily. in the best case all you have to do is to change the variables at the beginning of the macro-code. this applies to the administrative xlsm files. docm-documents and xlsm-timetables contain basically just functions to import outsourced modules and event handler. set up language and location of modules and you are almost ready to go.
+the vba-code can be customized quite easily for i tried to have all important parts split to functions to be able to enable/disable these on demand as well as using variables to customize easily. in the best case all you have to do is to change the variables within the locals-modules. office-documents contain basically just functions to import outsourced modules and event handler. set up language and location of modules and you are almost ready to go.

 * customize the variables for prompts to your language
-* you can provide default paths within the macro - but paths will always be selectable
+* you can provide default paths within the code - but paths will always be selectable
-* you can change rows and columns within the macro-setup of tables in case you want to provide different information on save of word-files
+* you can change rows and columns within the local-setup of tables in case you want to provide different information on save of word-files
 * you will be guided through version control and can choose whether to auto-update version and release date or set these manually
 * archiving files with latest version number
 * exporting files to unchangeable pdf (you might want to overhaul them to editable forms, but that requires additional software)
 * updating the list of current documents in force
-* central code modules for documents and timesheets makes changing behaviour more easily at last
+* central code modules makes changes to desired behaviour more easily

 on save of excel-lists
 * there will be an automated check if you have your documents fitting to all queried aspects